safesploit/PythonRAT/README.md

 ## Obfuscation using SFX Archive (Theory)

 The executable _backdoor.exe_ will be made to look like an image (jpg) file.
-By default Windows does not show file extensions (e.g. backdoor.exe will show in Windows Explorer as backdoor).
+By default, Windows does not show file extensions (e.g. backdoor.exe will show in Windows Explorer as backdoor).
 Hence, we will create an SFX archive name _wallpaper.jpg.exe_ which Windows Explorer will show as _wallpaper.jpg_.

 This will involve having an _image_ which we will also create an icon version of _.ico_ to assign the SFX archive.
 Making the executable appear to be an image.

-Of course this same method could be applied to audio, document or video file using an appopriate icon.
+Of course, this same method could be applied to audio, document or video file using an appropriate icon.

 ### NOTE: SFX Archive